zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 file?
 You could start using your regular debugging techniques to investigate (print some things out! use a debugger!).
 But one amazing thing is that on Linux, the *only way* to open a file is with the `open` system call.
-So you can get a list of every file your program has opened with a tool called strace.
+You can get a list of all of these calls to `open` (and therefore every file your program has opened) with a tool called strace.

 Let's do a quick example!
 Let's imagine I want to know what files Chrome has opened!